 Patient will undergo an elective open cardiac surgical procedure to be performed on cardiopulmonary bypass for one or more of the following:

-- Secondary Efficacy Outcome [ Time Frame: 12, 24 and 36 months post-operative procedure ]Proportion of patients free from AF regardless of antiarrhythmic drug usage (i.e., no episodes lasting > 30 continuous seconds duration of either AF, atrial flutter or atrial tachycardia) as determined by an independent core lab assessment of 48 hour Holter, Zio Patch or PPM interrogation recording performed at a minimum of 12,24 and 36 months post-operatively.
+- Secondary Efficacy Outcome [ Time Frame: 12, 24, and 36 months post-operatively ]The proportion of patients free from AF, regardless of AAD usage (i.e. no episodes lasting > 30 continuous seconds duration of either Atrial Fibrillation, Atrial Flutter or Atrial Tachycardia), as determined by an independent core lab assessment of 48-hour Holter, Zio™ Patch or PPM interrogation recording performed at a minimum of 12,24, and 36 months post-operatively.

 Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01694563